ChahakKothari/product-catalog/README.md

-# 🛍️ Product Catalog - Frontend Developer Assessment
+# 🛍️ Product Catalog - Frontend Developer

 A modern, responsive product catalog web application built with React that demonstrates proficiency in component development, API integration, and responsive design.